stormgbs/cron-rs/README.md

 # cron-rs

-Cron library is written in rust.
+Cron library that is written in rust.

 ## USAGE